By Whatever Means Necessary: The Times of Godfather of Harlem

-By Whatever Means Necessary: The Times of Godfather of Harlem is a four-part documentary series directed by Keith McQuirter.
-It premiered on November 8, 2020, and concluded on November 29, 2020, on Epix (now MGM+).
-The series serves as a companion to the scripted drama Godfather of Harlem.
-The series received industry recognition, winning the NAACP Image Award for Outstanding Directing in a Documentary (Television or Motion Picture) for Keith McQuirter in 2021.
+By Whatever Means Necessary: The Times of Godfather of Harlem is an American four-part television documentary series that premiered on Epix on November 8, 2020, and concluded on November 29, 2020.
+It serves as a companion series to the crime drama television series Godfather of Harlem.

 Overview

-Set between 1960 and 1969, the documentary examines a decade of profound cultural transformation in Harlem.
+Set between 1960 and 1969, the series examines a decade of profound cultural transformation in Harlem.
 It highlights the role of Black musicians and activists who used their art to confront racial injustice.
 Through genres such as soul, R&B, jazz, Latin, and early forms of rap, the series shows how music both reflected and shaped the civil rights movement, amplifying messages of resistance that echoed globally.

-The series includes archival footage and interviews with cast members from Godfather of Harlem, including Forest Whitaker, Giancarlo Esposito, and Ilfenesh Hadera, as well as prominent artists and activists such as Gladys Knight, Herbie Hancock, Nile Rodgers, A$AP Ferg, Reverend Al Sharpton, Martha Reeves and former U.S. Representative Charles Rangel.
+The series includes archival footage and interviews with cast members from Godfather of Harlem, including Forest Whitaker, Giancarlo Esposito, and Ilfenesh Hadera, as well as artists and activists such as Gladys Knight, Herbie Hancock, Nile Rodgers, A$AP Ferg, Reverend Al Sharpton, Martha Reeves, and former U.S. Representative Charles Rangel.